Pollard's rho algorithm: Example factorization

-97 is a non-trivial factor of 8051.
+Now 97 is a non-trivial factor of 8051.
 Starting values other than x = y = 2 may give the cofactor (83) instead of 97.
 One extra iteration is shown above to make it clear that y moves twice as fast as x.
 Note that even after a repetition, the GCD can return to 1.

 Variants

 In 1980, Richard Brent published a faster variant of the rho algorithm.
 He used the same core ideas as Pollard but a different method of cycle detection, replacing Floyd's cycle-finding algorithm with the related Brent's cycle finding method.
+CLRS gives a heuristic analysis and failure conditions (the trivial divisor $n$ is found).

 A further improvement was made by Pollard and Brent.
 They observed that if $\gcd(a,n) > 1$, then also $\gcd(ab,n) > 1$ for any positive integer $b$.
 In particular, instead of computing $\gcd (|x-y|,n)$ at every step, it suffices to define $z$ as the product of 100 consecutive $|x-y|$ terms modulo $n$, and then compute a single $\gcd(z,n)$.
 A major speed up results as 100 gcd steps are replaced with 99 multiplications modulo $n$ and a single gcd.
 Occasionally it may cause the algorithm to fail by introducing a repeated factor, for instance when $n$ is a square.
 But it then suffices to go back to the previous gcd term, where $\gcd(z,n)=1$, and use the regular ρ algorithm from there.